 6.5.4.1 Description

-The AI/ML inference function and the associated ML model may need to be managed and configured to conduct inference in the 5G system to align with the consumer´s expectation, e.g., to enable the AI/ML inference function to perform inference.
+The objective of AI/ML for NG-RAN is to improve network performance and user experience, which can yield further insights, e.g., for Network Energy Saving, Load Balancing, Mobility Optimization as defined in TS 38.300 [16].
+According to the principles defined in clause 16.20.2, clause 15.4, clause 15.5 in TS 38.300 [16], either “AI/ML model training is located in the OAM and AI/ML model inference is located in the NG-RAN node;” or “AI/ML model training and AI/ML model inference are both located in the NG-RAN node”.
+To manage the network performance,the AI/ML inference and the associated ML model(s) may need to be managed and configured to conduct inference in the 5G system in alignement with the consumer´s expectation, e.g., to enable the AI/ML inference function to perform inference.

 The MnS producer for AI/ML inference management needs to provide a capability for configuration of the AI/ML inference function.